Point2SSM: Learning Morphological Variations of Anatomies from Point Cloud: Experiments and Analysis

 \textbf{Impact of training sample size.} The final experiment benchmarks the effect of training size on model performance.
-We consistently define random subsets of the 216 training point clouds of size 100, 50, 25, 12, and 6. \DPC and \P2S perform the best on the distance metrics, demonstrating impressive robustness (generalizing to the test set with only 6 training examples).
-Compactness results are excluded, as compactness depends on the variation in the training cohort.
+We consistently define random subsets of the 216 training point clouds of size 100, 50, 25, 12, and 6. \DPC and \P2S perform the best on the distance metrics, demonstrating impressive robustness (generalizing to the test set with only six training examples).
+Compactness results are excluded since compactness depends on the variation in the training cohort.

 The robustness experiments demonstrate that Point2SSM combines the strengths of all existing models.
 It performs as well as \AE and \DAE given large missing regions and as well as \DPC given a small training cohort.
-These comparisons are compiled in Figure \ref{fig:comp}.
+These comparisons are compiled in \figref{fig:robustness}.